MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsMeetingTemplatePermissionPolicy.md

 PS> Remove-CsTeamsMeetingTemplatePermissionPolicy -Identity Test_Policy
 ```

-Delete a policy instance with the Identity *Test_Policy*.
+Deletes a policy instance with the Identity *Test_Policy*.

 ## PARAMETERS